Who We Are

 Amy is originally from Minnesota and resides with her husband Jonathon Gamet in Steamboat Springs, CO.
 When not working on a project, Amy enjoys paddleboarding, waterskiing, downhill skiing painting and studying optimal health practices.
 As a lover of the country lifestyle she enjoys horseback riding, time at the lake, country dancing and ending the night with a campfire.
 On her mind always, is their next adventure.

 Roger is a licensed clinical social worker in private practice.
 He has been on the Horizons and Partners board of directors in the past.
-He brings his knowledge of therapy, non-profit organizations and fundraising to the Warhorse Ranch board of directors.
+He brings his knowledge of therapy, non-profit organizations and fundraising to the Warhorse Ranch staff.

 LCSW, EMDR/BSP-Trauma, anxiety, depression, relationships